 Please note: most of the archival material on the Jewish community of what is today continental Croatia (Osijek and its broader region of Slavonija) is found in Belgrade's Jevrejski istorijski muzej (Jewish Historical Museum) in Serbia.
 For material about Osijek specifically, if in Belgrade look for collections such as 'Jevrejska opcina Osijek,' etc.

-For archival holdings other than those specified here, consult with archivists at the Osijek State Archive, such as the family archival collections.
+For archival holdings other than those specified here, it is recommended to contact the archivists at the Osijek State Archive.

 For the history of pre-WW1 Osijek Jewry contact Professor Ljiljana Dobrovšak at the Ivo Pilar Institute in Zagreb/Faculty of Humanities (Judaistika/History Department), University of Zagreb.